-Outreach is the critical first step in putting a homeless person on the path to housing.
+Outreach is often the critical first step in putting a homeless person on the path to housing.
 Experienced outreach teams build relationships with people experiencing homelessness who are not yet connected to the homeless service delivery system and connect them to housing, health, mental health, and other supportive services – a process that can vary in length and is customized to meet each person’s unique needs.

 The Countywide Outreach System

 The Countywide Outreach System (Strategy E6) is improving outreach efforts to connect individuals and families experiencing homelessness on the streets and in encampments with supportive services and housing – a significant step to help them move into interim and permanent housing.

-The growth of Measure H-funded Outreach Teams has increased the number of individuals they are able to assist and that upward trajectory is expected to continue.
-The graph below shows the impact of this expansion, with outreach teams contacting nearly 18,000 individuals in the first year of Measure H implementation and more than 6,000 contacted in the first quarter of fiscal year 2018-2019.
+The growth in the number of Measure H-funded Outreach Teams has increased the number of individuals these teams are able to assist.
+The graph below shows the impact of this expansion, with outreach teams contacting nearly 18,000 individuals in the first year of Measure H implementation and more than 22,000 individuals in fiscal year 2018-2019.

-The number of people placed into housing is smaller than the number of those contacted for a few reasons: tight housing markets impacts the timeframe from assessment to housing placement; and many homeless individuals take time and repeated contacts by outreach teams before they accept help or engage in services.
+The number of people placed into housing is smaller than the number of those contacted for a few reasons: tight housing markets impact the time-frame from assessment to housing placement; and many homeless individuals take time and repeated contacts by outreach teams before they accept help or engage in services.
+Furthermore, many people who work with outreach teams enter other programs, such as rapid re-housing or permanent supportive housing, that lead to permanent housing rather than going directly from engaging with outreach to permanent housing placement.

 Home after 6 years